 Revisions:

 Rev 0: Initial version of the document.

+Rev 1: updated based on the received comments in the previous CC and added two CIDs ( 540 and 908)

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbf D0.2 Draft.
 This introduction is not part of the adopted material.